How Teachers Can Practice Self-Care for Long-Term Health & Wellness

 We all get busy, and it’s so easy to forget to focus on our well-being.
 When you feel your self-care resolve slipping away, gently remind yourself that you are a light in the lives of your students, your family, and your friends.
 In order to shine for others, you must take care of yourself.
 Tape up a self-care reminder so that you’re actively thinking about and working toward a more holistic approach to your health and well-being each day.

 Jennifer L.M.
 Gunn spent 10 years in newspaper and magazine publishing before moving to public education.
 She is a curriculum designer, teaching coach, and high school educator in New York City.
-She is also co-founder of the annual EDxEDNYC Education Conference for teacher-led innovation, and regularly presents at conferences on the topics of adolescent literacy, leadership, and education innovation.Tags: Mid-Career Teacher, New Teacher, Veteran Teacher, Work-Life Balance
+She is also co-founder of the annual EDxEDNYC Education Conference for teacher-led innovation, and regularly presents at conferences on the topics of adolescent literacy, leadership, and education innovation.Tags: Mid-Career Teacher, New Teacher, Teacher Self-Care, Veteran Teacher, Work-Life Balance